Oriyans-sunset/RSS-Reader/README.md

 # RSS-Reader
- RSS Reader made with React Native, Express, MongoDB, and Passport JS for authentication.
+ In development...RSS Reader made with React Native, Express, MongoDB, and Passport JS for authentication.